 Pack 2214 participates in a variety of Pack activities that are designed with a specific purpose in mind.
 Some of the more significant ones are listed below:

 Each month, Pack 2214 holds a Pack meeting.
 The Pack meeting is a celebration of the Scout’s achievements through an awards presentation ceremony.
 Participation at Pack meetings is highly encouraged as attendance is the only way that a Scout will receive their awards.
 The Pack meeting also serves as a means to communicate important information to the parents and provide entertainment through a skit performed by the “Den of the month”.
-In addition to performing a skit, the “Den of the month” is responsible to assist with setup (arrive 20 minutes early to put out chairs) and clean-up (stay a few minutes after to put chairs away).
-Parents of Scout’s in the “Den of the month” will coordinate to provide 4-6 cakes for the monthly cake raffle.
+In addition to performing a skit, the “Den of the month” is responsible for assisting with setup (arrive 20 minutes early to put out chairs) and clean-up (stay a few minutes after to put chairs away).
+Parents of Scouts in the “Den of the month” will coordinate to provide 4-6 cakes for the monthly cake raffle.
 As you can imagine, this is popular with the kids.
 Expect to be “Den of the month” once a year.

 Blue and Gold Banquet